 Janet is a graduate of EIU where she earned her B.S. in Business Education in 1964 and her M.S. in Education in 1971, she went on to earn her Ed.D. from the University of Illinois in 1977.
 She currently holds the position of Executive Director of the National Business Education Association.
 Janet served as an Associate Professor and Director with the University of Tennessee, College of Education, Office for Research in High Technology Education.
 In addition Janet was an Assistant Professor, University of Illinois, College of Education.
 Her career also includes serving as the Technical Director for the U.S. Department of the Navy’s Occupational Development and Analysis Center.
 Janet has conducted numerous in-service training workshops and has been a consultant to federal, state and local agencies in the areas of business education, career development, career and technical education and occupational analysis.
 She has authored and edited many educational publications.

 Janet is a former member of the EIU School of Business Advisory Board and maintains several EIU and Charleston relationships.
 She encourages and interacts with the faculty in the School of Business and School of Technology, keeping them current on issues facing business education and the workforce.
 She has been the recipient of the 1993 School of Business Distinguished Alumnus Award, named the 1996 Beta Gamma Sigma EIU Chapter Honoree.
 She received the 1996 EIU Alumni Association Distinguished Alumnus Award and in 2010 was awarded an EIU Honorary Doctorate Degree in Public Service.
-Janet is serving her second year on the Foundation Board of Directors.
-She is also serving on the Investment Committee, Oversight & Outreach Committee and Scholarships and Grants Committee.
+Janet is serving her third year on the Foundation Board of Directors.
+She currently serves as Chair of the Investment Committee.
+She also serves on the Finance/Audit, Oversight & Outreach and Scholarships and Grants Committees.